Columbia Memorial Space Center: Exhibits

 Designated a Challenger Learning Center, the museum has a variety of camps, workshops, and other monthly events to generate interest in STEM, and hands-on exhibits.
 Now 20,000 square feet, the two-story building has a robotics lab, HD computer lab, and a wide range of interactive exhibits on Space Shuttle operations, living and working on the International Space Station, exploration of the Solar System, aerospace engineering, and the range of fields of study and jobs related to human and robotic space exploration.

 In 2012, the first "Space Shuttle" – a wood and plastic full-scale mockup built by North American Rockwell in 1972 – was placed on temporary display at the center.
 Dubbed the "Space Shuttle Inspiration", it was disassembled and stored in early 2014.

 In front of the center, a dummy "boilerplate" Apollo command capsule, BP-12, is on display.
 This was the first Apollo capsule to fly, and is now owned by the City of Downey.
-The center also owns Apollo Boilerplate BP-19A, which was is in storage as of 2018.
+The center also owns Apollo Boilerplate BP-19A, which is in storage as of 2018.